-St. Croix is 60km south from most of the other islands but has its own airport.
-Two good beach locations include Canes Bay and Shoys beach, with the former having a coral wall near to shore.
 Other interesting snorkeling spots include the Old Frederiksted Pier on the west coast and Buck Island.
 Only accessible by boat, Buck Island has a marked snorkel trail and is a good location to spot green sea turtles and occasionally eagle rays.

-The islands of St. Thomas and St. John are to the north and are linked by frequent ferries between Red Hook and Cruz Bay.
-A good family beach for snorkeling exists at Coki Point Beach on St. Thomas, while a more demanding site, requiring a 45min boat trip, can be located off the Cow and Calf Rocks.
+A good family beach for snorkeling exists at Coki Point Beach on St. Thomas, while a more demanding site, requiring a 45 min boat trip, can be located off the Cow and Calf Rocks.

-St. John is the most natural of the islands and has numerous easy access snorkeling spots.
+St. John is the most natural of the islands and has numerous easy accessed snorkeling spots.
 A group of spots is located around what was the Caneel Bay Resort, destroyed in the 2017 hurricanes.
-These beaches can only be accessed by boat at present as the resort is no longer open.

-The beaches include Honeymoon Bay to the south, the main Caneel Bay beach, and both Scott Bay and Turtle Bay to the north, separated from Hawksnest beach by Hawksnest point.
+The beaches include Honeymoon Bay to the south, the main Caneel Bay beach, and both Scott Bay and Turtle Bay to the north, separated from Hawksnest Beach by Hawksnest Point.
 Hawksnest Beach has landward access and parking is available but the beach can be a little exposed and subject to surf.
 All areas support a range of corals, including some significant stands of elkhorn coral.

-Other areas on St. John include Leinster Bay (also known as Watermelon Cay), which is 25mins in a taxi from Cruz Bay.
+Other areas on St. John include Leinster Bay (also known as Watermelon Cay), which is 25 minutes in a taxi from Cruz Bay.
 Also, the wide flat beaches of Great Lameshur Bay, where bigger marine fauna may be found, including eagle rays, nurse sharks, and green sea turtles.

 Clearly, some of the more interesting habitats in the area are based around the coral patches, which most notably include, elkhorn coral, varieties of staghorn corals, pillar coral and brain coral, as well as the brilliantly colored orange cup coral (only truly visible at night).